Further information on dietary nickel:

-The major dietary source of nickel is plant foods.
+The major dietary source of nickel is from plant-based foods.
 Nickel-rich food items include nuts, beans, peas, grains and chocolate.
 Animal foods are low in nickel.
 Total daily dietary intakes of nickel vary depending on the amount of plant and animal foods consumed.
 Diets high in plant foods, such as the ones listed above, supply about 900 micrograms daily of nickel.
 Nickel intake in the United States ranges from 69 to 162 micrograms daily.
 A daily dietary requirement of 25 to 35 micrograms has been suggested.
 END

 Nickel may be found in prepared foods (tinned foods) at markedly higher concentrations than the safe threshold laid down for hypersensitive patients.
 Some foodstuffs cooked in stainless-steel utensils react with the metal and thus contain much more nickel than when enamel or aluminium saucepans are used.
 Among the natural organic acids, which may be responsible for dissolving stainless-steel, oxalic acid is the most active at equivalent concentrations.

 Contact Dermatitis.
 1979 Jan;5(1):43-5.
 Nickel in food: the role of stainless-steel utensils., Brun R.

 The normal daily intake of nickel by American adults is about 0.3 to 0.6mg.
 About 1 to 10% of nickel in food is absorbed in the gastrointestinal tract and the remainder is excreted.
 The nickel content of food is partially determined by the components of the soil in which the food was grown, pesticides used on it and the equipment used in the handling of the food.
 Nickel in food may vary considerably from region to region.
 Certain foods are routinely high in nickel content.
 Legumes, nuts, grains, chocolate and certain canned fish are among the foods high in nickel.
 In summary, ingested nickel from food, beverages or cooking utensils can cause a flare of dermatitis is some individuals.
 Accordingly, motivated persons may see improvement if they can reduce their ingestion of nickel through dietary change.

 |Nickel content in food|